 5 fashion tips for Videoconferencing.
 I know you’re probably spending more time than ever at home and I know that dressing up just to be inside your own house doesn’t cut it for most.
 But if you are lucky enough to still have a job, despite the Covid-19 pandemic, you should make the best out of it.

 Video conferencing has grown exponentially recently in response to all the hassle during lockdowns.
-So, you may feel like your life is going still, however, your personal look is a professional commodity that you can’t afford to go waste.
+So, you may feel like your life is at a standstill, however, your personal look is a professional commodity that you can’t afford to go waste.

 As professionals, looking good on video calls as well as we do in-person meetings matters.
 If you believe that just pairing a clean top with your pajamas will do the trick, you have to rethink your video conferencing fashion etiquette.

-Here are 5 fashion tips for videoconferencing that everybody should be aware of:
+Here are 5 fashion tips for videoconferencing that everyone should be aware of:

 Fashion tips for Videoconferencing: Say no to stripes